sebatey/cis298assignment1/README.md

 ### Notes

 This application should be very similar to the first application in the book.
-The focus with this application should be getting familiar with Android Studio and Git.

 ## Grading
 | Feature          | Points |